 6. Wear Sunscreen

-If you spend a lot of time outside on a daily basis, it’s essential to protect your skin from the sun’s harmful rays.
+If you spend a lot of time outside daily, it’s essential to protect your skin from the sun’s harmful rays.
 Make sure that you apply sunscreen as the last step in your morning skincare routine every day, in every season, or you could develop dryness, irritation, or sunburn.
 Even if you only go outside now and then, using sunscreen is still beneficial.
 Apart from sunburn, there’s evidence to indicate that UV rays could also lead to spider veins and cause damage to the skin on a cellular level [3].

 Signs Cellulitis is Healing

-Remember we explained that there’s a difference between cellulite and cellulitis?
+Remember, we explained that there’s a difference between cellulite and cellulitis?
 Let’s look at cellulitis in a little more detail.
 This condition is caused by a bacterial infection, and if you don’t get the right treatment, it can worsen and become a serious problem.

 Start by going to the doctor to get a prescription for antibiotics so the condition can heal.

-How do you know whether it's actually healing properly?
+How do you know whether it's healing properly?
 There are a couple of signs you can look for, as cellulitis usually causes more than just lumpy skin.
 Redness, inflammation, and other symptoms may be part of cellulitis, and you’ll know it’s healing when these issues begin to subside.

 Cellulite - Frequently Asked Questions